 COVE is staffed by advanced practice NPs and doctors who are specially trained in geriatrics, as well as a clinical social worker, a clinical coordinator, and a registered nurse with geriatric expertise.

-In the home, we can provide nearly any type of care performed by a clinic.
-This includes physical exams, vaccinations, phlebotomy, EKG scans, cortisone joint injections, and mental health screenings.
+In the home, the team can provide nearly any type of care performed by a clinic.
+This includes physical exams, vaccinations, phlebotomy, EKGs, cortisone joint injections, and mental health screenings.
 Advances in mobile equipment such as ultrasound have made it possible to do both evaluation and management in the home setting.
-Thus, the in-home team can divide and conquer based on patients’ needs.
+Thus, the in-home team can divide and conquer based on patients’ needs and goals of care.

 Recognized by U.S. News & World Report as one of the top 20 hospitals in the country for geriatric care, UT Southwestern is uniquely positioned to take this concept a step further by liaising between patients and our specialists on campus.

-While some patients will have to come in for advanced exams and procedures, we can securely communicate data and preferences between those patients and their specialists to reduce the need for multiple trips to campus.
+While some patients will have to come in for advanced exams and procedures, the team can securely communicate data and preferences between those patients and their specialists to reduce the need for multiple trips to campus.

 Home health agency partnerships

-Additionally, we partner with home health agencies to help maintain patients’ health at home.
+Additionally, COVE partners with home health agencies to help maintain patients’ health at home.
 Under this model, COVE has shown significant reductions in 30-day rehospitalizations, which reflects national trends.